szymmis/tsgl/README.md

 ### ⚠️ **Note** ⚠️

-Only the basic ASCII characters as\
+Only the basic characters as\
 `aąbcćdeęfghijklłmnoópqrstuvwxyzźż`\
 `1234567890!?.,;:()[]+-="\`\
 are supported right now